 mimas

 mimas is a statically typed, embeddable scripting language for Rust.
-It carries over much of Rust’s syntax and ergonomics, reshaping the rest to deliver what a scripting layer is good for: fast iteration, quick compile times, and runtime flexibility.
+It carries over much of Rust’s syntax and ergonomics, reshaping the rest to deliver what a scripting layer is good for: fast iteration, logic you can change without a rebuild, and a runtime that ships anywhere your program runs.

 Static typing with inference, user-defined types, exhaustive pattern matching, and more of the same features that empower you in Rust.